Adjunct Associate Professor

 – Presidential Summer Research Fellowship (Temple University)

-- The French Prize (Yale University School of Music)
+– The French Award (Yale Institute of Sacred Music

 – The Richard De Long Prize (Yale Institute of Sacred Music)